sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

 Obtaining an ``Admin`` Service
 ------------------------------

-``Admin`` definition are accessible through the 'sonata_admin.pool' service or directly from the DIC.
+``Admin`` definition are accessible through the 'sonata.admin.pool' service or directly from the DIC.
 The ``Admin`` definitions are lazy loaded from the DIC to avoid overhead.

 Filter and Datagrid